Naismith College Player of the Year

-The Naismith College Player of the Year is an annual basketball award given by the Atlanta Tipoff Club to the top men's and women's collegiate basketball players.
-It is named in honor of Dr. James Naismith, the inventor of basketball.
+The Naismith College Player of the Year is "the most prestigious national award presented annually to the men's and women's college basketball players of the year," as chosen by the Atlanta Tipoff Club's Board of Selectors.
+It is named in honor of James Naismith, the inventor of basketball.

 History and selection

 First awarded exclusively to male players in 1969, the award was expanded to include female players in 1983.
 Annually before the college season begins in November, a "watchlist" consisting of 50 players is chosen by the Atlanta Tipoff Club board of selectors, comprising head coaches, administrators and media members from across the United States.
 By February, the list of nominees is narrowed down to 30 players based on performance.
 In March, four out of the 30 players are selected as finalists and are placed in the final ballot.
 The final winners are selected in April by both the board of selectors and fan voting via text messaging.
 The winners receive the Naismith Trophy.

-Since its beginning in 1969, the trophy has been awarded to 44 male players and 24 female players.
-Lew Alcindor of the University of California, Los Angeles (UCLA) and Anne Donovan of Old Dominion University were the first winners, respectively.
-Bill Walton of UCLA and Ralph Sampson of the University of Virginia have been the only men to win this award multiple times, with both winning three times.
-Eight women in all have won this award multiple times.
-Cheryl Miller of the University of Southern California and Breanna Stewart of the University of Connecticut (UConn) are the only three-time winners, while seven others have won it twice: Clarissa Davis of the University of Texas, Dawn Staley of the University of Virginia, Chamique Holdsclaw of the University of Tennessee, Diana Taurasi and Maya Moore of UConn, Seimone Augustus of Louisiana State University, and Brittney Griner of Baylor University.
-Davis and Moore are the only players of either sex to have won multiple times in non-consecutive years.

 Three award winners, two men and one woman, were born in United States territories: